Becca (Ghanaian singer): 2007–2012: Sugar, Time 4 Me, and performances

+2013–present: "Follow the Leader", "Move", and Unveiling

 On 17 June 2013, Becca released the album's fifth single "Follow the Leader".
 On 25 June 2013, EKB Records released the music video for her song "Time 4 Me", which was filmed in Yokohama and Tokyo.
 Becca performed at the finale of MTN's Heroes of Change television series; the event was held at the Accra International Conference Centre.
 On 26 July 2013, she launched Time 4 Me and performed with recording engineer Kwame Yeboah that same day.
 On 20 December 2013, she headlined the third edition of the Girl Talk concert, which occurred at the National Theatre of Ghana.

 On 12 April 2014, Becca released the single "Move", which features vocals by South African group Uhuru and debuted on Bola Ray's Drive Time show on Joy FM.
 The song was produced by Kaywa and written by Becca and Kiki Banson.
 The music video for "Move" was uploaded to YouTube on 1 May 2014, and features cameo appearances from Yvonne Chaka Chaka and Hugh Masekela.
 In a review for the website Flex Ghana, Kwame Dadzie said the song's rhythm is a replica of "Khona".
 On 24 March 2014, AllSports Ghana reported that Becca would perform before the kickoff of Ghana Premier League matches to promote the league.

-2017–present:Unveiling

 Becca's third studio album, Unveiling, was released on 18 August 2017.
 It comprises a total of thirteen tracks, including three bonus tracks.
 The album features collaborations with Patoranking, Stonebwoy, Ice Prince, Bisa Kdei, Mr Eazi, Kofi Kinaata, and Joyce Blessing.
-Unveiling was released by Zylofon Music and revealed four years after Time 4 Me.
+Zylofon Music released Unveiling, which came out four years after Time 4 Me.
 On the record, Becca embraces Afropop music and expanded her artistry.
 The album was promoted in Lagos, Johannesburg, London, and New York.

-Artistry, humanitarian work and endorsements
+Artistry, humanitarian work, and endorsements

 Becca's upbringing and surroundings influenced her musical and fashion style.
 She has established a rescue organization, which raises funds to help children affected by HIV/AIDS in Ghana.
 In 2014, she became a Goodwill ambassador for UNAIDS.
 On 1 September 2009, GLO Mobile Ghana unveiled her as one of its brand ambassadors.
 Moreover, the Ministry of Youth and Sports made her one of Ghana's official ambassadors at the 2014 FIFA World Cup.